kiwicopple/paul.copplest.one/docs/blog/why-open-source.md

 One anecdote - when we were starting Supabase one of our customers needed "Login with Azure".
 Within 2 days of the request, they had contributed the functionality to the codebase and we released it to the platform for them to use.
 That would never have happened if we were closed-source.

-## Is it a concern that everyone wants to compete with you to have access to your code?
+## Are you concerned with competitors having access to your code?

 No. If someone is building a competitor to us and they are doing a better job than we are then we deserve to be beaten.
 Supabase competes on experience, and open source ensures that remains true.

 We also support existing tools, so not all of our code is "our" anyway (eg: we contribute to PostgreSQL, and we employ the maintainer of [PostgREST](https://postgrest.org)).

-## Any resource/tip you wish you'd know when starting Supabase OSS?
+## Any tips you wish you'd know when starting Supabase OSS?

 A non-exhaustive list: